-JAV130H1: Visual Strategies
+JAV130H1 - Visual Strategies

 An introduction to diverse mediums and topics for exploration with an emphasis on experimentation and conceptual development.
-In addition to acquiring manual skills used in production of contemporary visual art, students are encouraged to explore their own individual creative process.
+In addition to acquiring manual skills used in production of contemporary visual art, students are encouraged to explore their own individual artistic and research processes.